-"Pirates… virgins…" he had no idea what a virgin was but if they were associated with pirates and prison then they must be just as bad.
+"Pirates… virgins…" he murmured.
+He had no idea what a virgin was but if they were associated with pirates and prison then they were probably just as bad.

 He looked at his deck of cards.
 He didn't know any games.
 He only saw playing cards on television when other people were playing with them.
 He sighed.
 Two books he couldn't read and a deck of cards he didn't really know what to do with.
 He thumbed through the cards.
 He could try sorting them?

 He spread them out and began shifting them around.
 He placed two piles before them.
 It made sense to have letters on one side and numbers on the other.
-"Where's the one?"
-He had all the other numbers.
-Maybe he just doesn't have all the cards?
+"Uh oh, where's the one?"
+He had numbers 2-10.
+How can he play with an incomplete set?

 Uh oh, he forgot to pray!